JeffreyCheng92/AGRO/README.md

-# AGRORO
+# AGRO

 [link here]

 ## Minimum Viable Product
-AGRORO (Authentic Game Reviews Online) is a clone of Yelp built on Rails and Backbone.
+AGRO (Authentic Game Reviews Online) is a clone of Yelp built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->